SparkPost/support-docs/articles/faq/smtp-connection-problems.md

 If they do not show up on the [Summary report](https://app.sparkpost.com/reports/summary), then there is an issue with getting the messages to SparkPost - check your configuration of your front-end again.

 If the messages are shown as received on SparkPost but you did **not receive the test messages** on your test email addresses, check the [Bounce report](https://app.sparkpost.com/reports/bounces) to see why the messages might have been rejected (for example, being sent from an email address from a domain that has not yet been verified as a legitimate Sending Domain on your SparkPost Sending Domains report).

+Deprecating TLSv1.0
+[As previously announced](https://www.sparkpost.com/blog/tls-v1-0-deprecation/), we are deprecating TLSv1.0, in favor or TLSv1.1 and TLSv1.2.
+As of Monday July 23rd, connections to the SparkPost API using TLSv1.0 will fail.